 U-Con Conduct Policy

 U-Con is dedicated to providing a safe convention experience for everyone.
-Please read these rules carefully, as they apply to all attendees, as well as U-Con Staff and Volunteers.
+These policies apply to everyone attending U-Con.

-Attendees violating these rules may face sanctions up to and including expulsion from the convention without a refund, and/or being banned from future U-Con events, at the sole discretion of the U-Con organizers.
+Attendees violating these rules may face sanctions up to and including expulsion from the convention without a refund, and/or being banned from future U-Con events.
+All sanctions are administered at the sole discretion of the U-Con organizers.

-Do not engage in harassment of attendees, U-Con Staff or Volunteers, hotel personnel, or anyone else at U-Con in any form.
-Harassment includes (but is not limited to) offensive verbal comments related to characteristics including gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, veteran status, or religion; deliberate intimidation; stalking or following; harassing photography or recording; sustained disruption of events; inappropriate physical contact; and unwelcome sexual attention.
+Do not harass anyone at U-Con, whether they are part of the con or present at the venue for other reasons, in any way.
+Harassment includes (but is not limited to) offensive verbal comments related to characteristics including gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, race, veteran status, or religion; deliberate intimidation; stalking or following; harassing photography or recording; sustained disruption of events; inappropriate physical contact; and/or unwelcome sexual attention.
 Participants asked to stop any harassing behavior are expected to comply immediately.
 Even if you do not believe that your behavior is harassment, if the recipient does, you need to stop.

 Smoking is illegal in the function space.
 Ask your Gamemaster for a smoke break if you need one, and then go to a designated smoking area outside the facility.

 Do not engage in behavior which endangers the health or well-being of others, their property, or the relationship of U-Con to its host site.
-Please remember that you are in a public space, and you should treat con personnel, fellow attendees, and bystanders, and their belongings, as well as the facility in which U-Con is held and its staff, with respect.
+Please remember that you are in a public space, and you should treat other people and their belongings and the facility in which U-Con is held and its staff with respect.

 Policy on Children and Minors at U-Con

 Children under age 7 may receive a free “child weekend” badge with the purchase of an accompanying adult badge.